Categories

 campaign4

-The photos were part of an advertisement done by Dolce & Gabbana in 2017 showing well-dressed models on Beijing streets and tourists sites next to poorly dressed ordinary Chinese.
-It caused huge resentment online and D&G has since removed the images from its official Chinese microblog on Weibo.
+The photos were part of an advertisement by Dolce & Gabbana in 2017, depicting well-dressed models on Beijing streets and at tourist sites alongside poorly dressed, ordinary Chinese people.
+It provoked widespread online resentment, and D&G has since removed the images from its official Weibo account.

-China has a long history of which its people are deeply proud.
-For many, the country of China is called motherland and regarded as mother.
+China has a long history, of which its people are deeply proud.
+For many, China is called the motherland and regarded as the mother.
 Naturally, it will make people uncomfortable if you try to stand out by bragging about your own culture over theirs — especially exposing their dark or weak sides.

 What can you do?

-1) Check your values.
 The key issue is that you need to review your mission, vision and core values, and see if you really respect and appreciate the other culture before entering their markets.
 Your values are part of your branding and they influence and shape what you do and how you interact with your customers and how you treat their cultures.
-If on one side you claim that you love their culture but on the other side, you talk down to or make fun of the consumers’ culture, your pride and arrogance will pay in the end.
+If on one side you claim that you love their culture but on the other side, you talk down to or make fun of the consumers’ culture.
+Cultural arrogance eventually carries commercial consequences.

-2) Understand the culture.
-Be “politically correct” and let the right people do the right thing which will lead to being culturally correct in the end.
+Be culturally literate and let the right people do the right thing, which will lead to being culturally correct in the end.
 Empower the local team and let those who understand the local culture decide what to do and what not to do.
-Do not make decisions in the head office based on your own culture and expect the local team to implement them without adaption.
+Do not make decisions in the head office based on your own culture and expect the local team to implement them without adaptation.

-3) Apologize with sincerity.
-Be ready and be bold enough to apologize when a crisis comes.
+Be ready and be bold enough to apologise when a crisis comes.
 Take responsibility and find constructive solutions and remedies.
 It is more powerful than just explaining and finding excuses.

 vogue ad 1983